gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

     to maximum efficiency, which yields maximum points.

-For example, drivers should know exactly where the robot needs to be positioned after the autonomous → tele-op switch.
+For example, drivers should know exactly where the robot needs to be positioned after the autonomous to tele-op switch.
 Practicing this switch will save a couple of seconds when drivers have to think “what do I do now?”
 In very competitive matches, these few seconds may be able to gain your team an